Managing Director & Third Generation Winemaker

 As Wakefield Wines is a medium size winery with a small winemaking team, Chad's role as the Assistant Winemaker spans all aspects of the winemaking process.
 Not a day goes by that he is not presented with a new challenge by the senior members of the winemaking team – an opportunity to learn something new.

 Phillip’s interest in the wine industry started as a child when he decided that he’d like to be a doctor, chemist or winemaker.
-Luckily for Taylors, Phillip decided to follow in the footsteps of his grandfather and pursue a career in winemaking.
+Luckily for Wakefield, Phillip decided to follow in the footsteps of his grandfather and pursue a career in winemaking.